GoToolSharing/passfinder-documentation/docs/company/mixed-case.md

 # Mixed-case

-The `--mixed-case` flag allows you to mix the case of a password, alternating between upper and lower case.
+The `--mixed-case` and `-c` flag allows you to mix the case of a password, alternating between upper and lower case.

 ```bash
 > passfinder company -n passfinder --mixed-case